osohq/oso/docs/understand/use-cases.rst

 way for teams to build and expose IAM-like functionality in their products.

-Regarding infrastructure: while one might be able to express their desired infrastrure policies using oso, in order to enforce those policies one would need to build your own access gateway, proxy, or integration points.
+Regarding infrastructure: while one might be able to express their desired infrastructure policies using oso, in order to enforce those policies one would need to build your own access gateway, proxy, or integration points.
 Currently this is possible but not documented.
 For this reason, oso should not be seen as a replacement for